OkosunLab/SnakemakePipelines/Tumour.Normal.Variant.Calling/README.md

 ### [Strelka2](https://github.com/Illumina/strelka)

 *Manta version: 1.6.0*\
-*Strelka2 version: 2.9.10*
+*Strelka2 version: 2.9.10*\
+*BCFtools version: 1.20-0*

-The SV caller Manta is run first to generate candidate indels for Strelka2.
+1. The SV caller Manta is run first to generate candidate indels for Strelka2.
 These are passed to Strelka2 as in the best practices.
+2. Strelka2 is run to generate anv and indel VCF files.
+3. These fiels are merged into one VCF file with BCFtools

 ### [Varscan2](http://dkoboldt.github.io/varscan/)

 *Samtools version: 1.20*\
-*Varscan2 version: 2.4.6*
+*Varscan2 version: 2.4.6*\
+*BCFtools version: 1.20-0*

-Pileup files are created using Samtools.
+1. Pileup files are created using Samtools.
 The snakemake wrapper for this ONLY allows gzipped outputs, but varscan somatic fails if given compressed pileup files.
-The gunzip intermediate step ungzips the pileup file so Varscan can run on it. varscan is then run in somatic mode with the following option to generate a VCF file instead of Varscan's default output:
+2. The gunzip intermediate step ungzips the pileup file so Varscan can run on it.
+3. Varscan is then run in somatic mode with the following option to generate a VCF file instead of Varscan's default output:

 ```bash
 --output-vcf 1
 ```
+4. BCFtools is used to merge the snp and indel files
+   1. This step requires bgziped VCF files, so first BCFtools is used to bgzip and index the snv and indel outputs from varscan
+   2. The files are merged

 ### [VarDict](https://github.com/AstraZeneca-NGS/VarDict)